gromacs/gromacs/docs/install-guide/index.rst

 need to specify manually which of your C++ compilers should be used, e.g. with the advanced option ``CUDA_HOST_COMPILER``.

+By default, optimized code will be generated for CUDA architectures supported by the nvcc compiler (and the |Gromacs| build system).
+However, it can be beneficial to manually pick the specific CUDA architecture(s) to generate code for either to reduce compilation time (and binary size) or to target a new architecture not yet supported by the |GROMACS| build system.
+Setting the desired CUDA architecture(s) and virtual architecture(s) can be done using the ``GMX_CUDA_TARGET_SM`` and ``GMX_CUDA_TARGET_COMPUTE`` variables, respectively.
+These take a semicolon delimited string with the two digit suffixes of CUDA (virtual) architectures names (for details see the "Options for steering GPU code generation" section of the nvcc man / help or Chapter 6. of the nvcc manual).

 The GPU acceleration has been tested on AMD64/x86-64 platforms with Linux, Mac OS X and Windows operating systems, but Linux is the best-tested and supported of these.
 Linux running on ARM v7 (32 bit)